Laini Freier: Early and personal life

-Soccer career
+Career

+Domestic

-Freier's first state level club was Brisbane Roar/NTC (National Training Centre) for the 2018-19 seasons in the National Premier Leagues Queensland.
+Freier's first state level club was Brisbane Roar/NTC (National Training Centre) for the 2018–19 seasons in the National Premier Leagues Queensland.
 She followed with stints at The Gap during 2020 and 2021, Moreton Bay United (senior women) in 2022 and Brisbane City in 2023 and 2024.

 On 11 September 2024 she transferred as a midfielder from Brisbane City to Brisbane Roar in the A-League Women ahead of 2024–25 season.
 She appeared 17 times for Brisbane Roar and provided 9 goals.
 She scored a hat-trick in her debut game against Newcastle Jets on 21 December 2024.
 Freier followed with another hat-trick in their next game, against Western United.
 After the A-League season, she returned to Brisbane City the rest of 2025.

+International

 In February 2025, Freier received her first senior call up to the Australian national team for the 2025 SheBelieves Cup in the United States, earning her first cap against the USWNT.

-Freier announced her retirement from both club and international levels of soccer in August 2025.
-She indicated that she would be focussing on her family life and work career.